- Explore the museum:

 What did you think?
 Is this someone you would like to meet at Christmas time?

 No?
 Neither would we!
 But doesn’t hearing the words read out so dramatically really help to paint a picture in your mind of the kind of character Charles wanted Scrooge to be?

 He wanted his characters to be as life-like as possible.
 Whilst he was writing, he would imagine what his characters looked and sounded like and often jumped up from his desk to use a mirror to practise their expressions and emotions.
 When he gave his dramatic readings, he was so convincing at playing his characters, that members of his audience would often laugh in joy, cry in sorrow and even faint in terror as he brought his stories to life for them.

-Have a go at this activity, can you perform a dramatic reading of one of Charles’s stories, just like Charles used to?
+Click here to have a go at this activity.
+Can you perform a dramatic reading of one of Charles’s stories, just like Charles used to?
 Let’s see!